-To see the special chapter about Chile, click here (PDF 127 KB).
+To see the special chapter about Chile, click here.

-The 2016 International Narcotics Control Strategy Report (INCSR) is an annual report by the Department of State to Congress prepared in accordance with the Foreign Assistance Act.
+The 2019 International Narcotics Control Strategy Report (INCSR) is an annual report by the Department of State to Congress prepared in accordance with the Foreign Assistance Act.
 It describes the efforts of key countries to attack all aspects of the international drug trade in Calendar Year 2018.
 Volume I covers drug and chemical control activities.
 Volume II covers money laundering and financial crimes.

-To see the special chapter about Chile, click here (PDF 95 KB).
+To see the special chapter about Chile, please click here.

 The Trafficking in Persons (TIP) Report is the U.S. Government’s principal diplomatic tool to engage foreign governments on human trafficking.
 It is also the world’s most comprehensive resource of governmental anti-human trafficking efforts and reflects the U.S. Government’s commitment to global leadership on this key human rights and law enforcement issue.

 - Country Reports on Terrorism for 2018